 - A variety of other valentine themed non-food party favors.

 - Place a small square of tissue paper, at least two pieces for thickness, on top of each cup.
 Check to make sure a child can punch through easily, and the tissue paper is not too thick.

 - Secure tissue paper with a rubber band, so the tissue paper is stretched tight on top of the cup opening.
 Another option is to hot glue the tissue paper onto the cups.
 By using rubber bands the board is reusable another time.

 - Draw designs on tissue paper or attach stickers.
 I used heart stickers for heart-eyed-emoji and drew a mouth with a black permanent marker.

 - Apply hot glue to the bottom of the cup and firmly place on the foam-core board.
 Hold in place for a minute then let to cool.

 - Smaller kids can punch with their fist and grab a prize.
 With older kids make it a bit more of a challenge by having them aim using a sharpened pencil as an arrow.
 Each child gets three chances to hit a target.
 If they don’t succeed they can pick any spot and punch through for their prize.
 For a non-school party we reused this board and let the kids shoot the cups with a nerf gun.

 - Use different colored markers to draw on tears and eyes for a laughing emoji, sunglasses, or the sticking out tongue emoji expressions.
 Make sure to draw carefully with the marker so you do not pierce through the tissue paper.

-- For another theme organize the cups in a Christmas tree pattern, heart-shaped or other design for a festive occasion.
+- For another theme organize the cups in a Christmas tree pattern, heart-shaped, pumpkin shape or other design for a festive occasion.